-The ordinate is the gas flow test value, the abscissa is the adjustment setting, different gas pressure changes, and different colors represent the test conditions of different nozzle diameters.
+The vertical axis represents the gas flow test values, while the horizontal axis represents the adjustment setting.
+Different gas pressure changes are shown and different colors represent the test conditions of different nozzle diameters.

-It can be seen from the graph that the flow is determined by the set gas pressure and nozzle diameter, which is a linear positive correlation.
+The graph shows that the flow is determined by the set gas pressure and the diameter of the nozzle, with a linear positive correlation.

 3. Focus position

-In order to ensure the cutting effect and protect the nozzle from damage, a coaxial test needs to be conducted before cutting to ensure that the nozzle is coaxial with the laser output beam.
+To guarantee the cutting effect and protect the nozzle from damage, it’s necessary to conduct a coaxial test before cutting.
+This test ensures that the nozzle is aligned with the laser output beam.

 Focus position test method

-Stick the transparent tape paper on the end face of the nozzle outlet, adjust the laser output power for drilling, observe whether there is a central hole on the transparent tape paper and the position of the central hole, and synchronously adjust the adjusting screw on the mirror cavity handle until the hole punched by the laser on the transparent tape paper coincides with the center of the nozzle.
+To perform the coaxial test, stick a piece of transparent tape paper to the end face of the nozzle outlet.
+Adjust the laser output power for drilling and observe whether there is a central hole on the tape paper and its position.
+Adjust the adjusting screw on the mirror cavity handle until the laser-punched hole on the tape paper aligns with the center of the nozzle.